OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Do not use dangerous functions

-There are some JavaScript functions that are dangerous and should only be used where absolutely necessary.
-To the fullest possible extent, use of such functions and modules should be avoided.
+There are some JavaScript functions that are dangerous and should only be used where necessary or unavoidable.
 The first example is the `eval()` function.
 This function takes a string argument and executes it as any other JavaScript source code.
 Combined with user input, this behavior inherently leads to remote code execution vulnerability.
 Similarly, calls to `child_process.exec` are also very dangerous.
 This function acts as a bash interpreter and sends its arguments to /bin/sh.
 By injecting input to this function, attackers can execute arbitrary commands on the server.

-In addition to these functions, there are some modules that require special care when being used.
+In addition to these functions, some modules require special care when being used.
 As an example, `fs` module handles filesystem operations.
 However, if improperly sanitized user input is fed into this module, your application may become vulnerable to file inclusion and directory traversal vulnerabilities.
 Similarly, `vm` module provides APIs for compiling and running code within V8 Virtual Machine contexts.
 Since it can perform dangerous actions by nature, it should be used within a sandbox.

 It would not be fair to say that these functions and modules should not be used whatsoever, however, they should be used carefully especially when they use with user input.
 Also, there are [some other functions](https://github.com/wisec/domxsswiki/wiki/Direct-Execution-Sinks) that may render your application vulnerable.